hanascript/practicing-stuff/app/wave-shader/notes.md

 - This will create a wave that moves from left to right because we are adding it inside the sin function which always returns a value between -1 and 1

 Next step is adding an image on top of the wave unfortunately since react19 a lot of hooks are not working.
-Using claudeAI to create a custom hook instead
-- the custom hook takes in the url and the uniforms
-- inside the hook we create a texture loader and load the texture
-- then we configure the texture
-- then we update the uniforms with the texture
+Downgrading to react18 and next14 fixed the issue